 Solar energy Health risks inherent in the design and installation of most thermal energy systems.
 These systems are designed to heat water and air for domestic purposes.

-Complete solar water heater three basic operations before delivering hot water to the faucet or your heating unit:
+Complete solar water heater three basic operations before delivering hot water to the faucet by adding pressure to the low water pressure in kitchen or bath:

 1. collect sunlight and convert it into heat energy.